sagemath/trac_to_gh/Issue 2472.md

 # Issue 2472: what parent should floor return?

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2472

 Original creator: ncalexan